 Now I'm mostly left with things which are either tiny variations of things I already have (e.g. a British Weston Master II with a white face), modern high-end meters which are expensive if they work and impossible to repair if they don't (anything digital), or expensive rarities like a Rhamstine DHA, which would probably cost more than my car.

 So I'm still on the hunt, but purchases are fewer and farther between.
-But these days I'm spending more money and attention on the documentation side, trying to hunt down manuals, articles, and such.
+These days I'm spending more money and attention on the documentation side, trying to hunt down manuals, articles, and such.
 And that's even harder to find than most meters.
 (1/2010)

 Gee Mr. Spicoli, I Don't Know